-Because I officially belong to UIC Computer Center, I am also a part of the Non-teaching Personnel even if I have a few teaching units.
+Because I officially belong to UIC Computer Center, I am also a part of the Non-teaching Personnel, even if I have a few teaching units.
 This means I join the rest of UIC Comcen ‘peeps’ in annual recollections often held far away — for maximum retreat experience.
 In my brief stay with NTP, we traveled to Cebu and Guimaras/Boracay.
 Those trips might have triggered my passion for travel.

 Meeting new friends.

 Just the same as described above, being the all-around technician in the whole university is bound to get rewarded with new friends.
 It also built my confidence in meeting people, which was useful in fighting stage fright I encounter once in a while during my Computer Science classes.
-With these friends at work, I rarely get out of place during gatherings like acquaintance parties, Christmas parties, NTP meetings and casual encounters in the corridor.
+With these friends at work, I rarely get out of place during gatherings like acquaintance parties, Christmas parties, NTP meetings, and casual encounters in the corridor.

-When Engr Jun Jayme. joined the Computer Center, the rest of us were bound to embarrass ourselves during events where we are expected to showcase our talents.
+When Engr Jun Jayme joined the Computer Center, the rest of us were bound to embarrass ourselves during events where we are expected to showcase our talents.
 As a talented dancer, he prodded us to join him onstage.
 One unforgettable experience was when Michael, Brendon, Jonathan Tuburan, and Jun danced to the tune of Time After Time by Inoj.

 Not only we go out as part of non-teaching personnel, but Sir Randy — often known as Bossing — organizes the team for a quick break during summer.
 We usually spend overnight at a beach resort not necessarily to swim but to deliberate on things I thought were not even necessary.
 (To this day, I still fail to see the importance of being reminded about an organization’s mission and vision every year.)
 But other than that, it’s great to be out of the office for a change.

 Richard Camelo Base and Jerry Flores, who joined Comcen a year after us to fill the void left by Edison and Pie, were even more casual and light-hearted jokes became a more prevalent topic during meetings.
 It was during their time that I was hooked to StarCraft for the first time.
-Day time or night time, we conspired to play the game during lunch breaks, after office hours and even stayed almost midnight to finish a session.
-Brendon, Michael, Jonathan and I eventually joined alliances and teamed up to play.
+Day time or night time, we conspired to play the game during lunch breaks, after office hours, and even stayed almost midnight to finish a session.
+Brendon, Michael, Jonathan, and I eventually joined alliances and teamed up to play.

-Needless to say, my stay at UIC Computer Center was a great learning experience.
+My stay at UIC Computer Center was a great learning experience.
 It was like extending my five-year Computer Engineering career with three more.
 Although I didn’t get to focus on one specialty nor finish the TBI program, I got out of the door more confident to talk about my skills — at least until I realized I have a lot more to learn.
 Connecting BNC cables for enrollment, building my first website, running a Novell Netware network structure, fixing and assembling computers for the computer laboratory, Norton Commander and Windows 95 were among those I learned in addition to my daily tasks.

 After 38 months, I said goodbye to UIC Computer Center to find what life out there has in store for me.

 P.S.
 2 – My wife wanted to attend Computer Science at UIC but instead enrolled at Ateneo.
-If she studied at UIC, she would possibly become my student and I don’t know how destiny would be redefined.
+If she studied at UIC, she would possibly become my student, and I don’t know how destiny would be redefined.
 We got to meet only after we started working in Hong Kong.